dhimanparas20/Instant-Server-Setup/README.md

 ## Notes
 - Ensure you have `wget` installed before running the initial command.
-- The scripts should be executed with `sudo` to ensure all packages and configurations are correctly applied.
+- The 1st script script should be executed with `sudo` to ensure all packages and configurations are correctly applied.

 ## License
 This project is open-source.
 Feel free to modify and distribute it as per your requirements.